datagen24/dshield-mcp/docs/api/markdown/api_documentation.md

 Resolve a 1Password URL (op://) to its actual value.

+Uses the 1Password CLI to retrieve the secret value referenced by the op:// URL.
+Handles various error conditions gracefully.

 **Arguments**:

 - `op_url` - The 1Password URL (e.g., "op://vault/item/field")

 **Returns**:

   The resolved secret value or None if resolution failed

+**Raises**:

+- `subprocess.TimeoutExpired` - If the CLI command times out
+- `subprocess.CalledProcessError` - If the CLI command fails

 <a id="op_secrets.OnePasswordSecrets.resolve_environment_variable"></a>